 - Rubbing the tag of a blanket between their fingers

-When to encourage baby self-soothing behaviours
+How to encourage baby self-soothing

-To encourage baby self-soothing behaviours early on, ensure that your baby can get their hands to their mouth or midline.
+- From early on, ensure that your baby can get their hands to their mouth or midline.
 The easiest way to do this is by swaddling their hands up towards their face or towards the chest (as opposed to swaddling their arms at their sides).

 - Feeding your baby to sleep or every time they cry